top of page

 What is NC MTSS?

-Family engagement within an MTSS is defined as the active and meaningful partnerships that educators build and maintain with students’ families for the purpose of supporting student learning.
-It embodies the idea that all parties are equally invested in the student’s educational experience and all parties bring knowledge and skills of equal value to the table to work together.
+Family engagement within an MTSS is the active and meaningful partnerships that educators build and maintain with students’ families to support student learning.
+It embodies the idea that all parties are equally invested in the student’s educational experience and bring knowledge and skills of equal value to the table to work together.

-This linked infographic is intended to support NC families in understanding what NC educators are referring to when they are talking about an MTSS.
+This linked infographic is intended to support NC families in understanding what NC educators are referring to when discussing an MTSS.

 What is "support"?